icaroagostino/BD/newBIBA.md

 ### Step 0: Welcome Center and Mensa Card

 As soon as you arrive in Bremen and go to the University you should go to the Welcome Center.
-Is a support center for foreign students, they will support international researchers and their families before and during their stay in Bremen.
+It's a support center for foreign students, they will support international researchers and their families before and during their stay in Bremen.

 You can register before you arrive in germany through the link: [Registration](https://www.uni-bremen.de/en/research-alliance/welcome-center/registration-at-the-welcome-center-for-international-researchers/)